Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Topological Classification

-The topological classification in the presence of time-reversal symmetry for higher dimensions $d\geq4$ of the underlying lattice becomes more complicated compared to the lower dimensional cases.
-The reason is that for each dimension $d+1$ we require the results from the previous dimension $d$ to make progress (see the algorithm in \cref{eq:The Algorithm}).
+With our used tools, the topological classification in the presence of time-reversal symmetry for higher dimensions $d\geq3$ of the underlying lattice becomes more complicated compared to the lower dimensional cases.
+The reason is that the algorithm in \cref{eq:The Algorithm} requires the results from dimension $d$ to make progress in dimension $d+1$.